KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### More Fun in Dallas

 ![](2025-recap-images/me-in-front-of-a-big-truck.jpg)
-Me in front of a big truck...
+Me next to a big truck...

 🔝 <sub>[**back to top**](#table-of-contents)</sub>